Animals Celebrating Happy New Year with Fireworks Coloring Page with PDF Sheet

 Coloring Tips

-Choose your favorite colors and bring this page to life!
+Choose your favorite colors and bring this illustration to life!
 You can color realistically using natural animal colors, or get creative with rainbow and fantasy colors - both approaches are wonderful!
 Don't forget to add background details like grass, sky, flowers, or trees.

 What Kids Learn